venysssssssssss/AwsOverview/README.md

 - Can be attached to multiple instances
 - Locked down to a region / VPC combination
-- Does live “outside” the EC2 – if traffic is blocked the EC2 instance won’t see it
+- Does live "outside" the EC2 – if traffic is blocked the EC2 instance won't see it
 - It's good to maintain one separate security group for SSH access
 - If your application is not accessible (time out), then it's a security group issue
-- If your application gives a “connection refused“ error, then it’s an application error or it’s not launched
+- If your application gives a "connection refused" error, then it's an application error or it's not launched
 - All inbound traffic is **blocked** by default
 - All outbound traffic is **authorised** by default